IBM/dbb-zappbuild/BUILD.md

  -ccp,--cccPort           Headless Code Coverage Collector port (if not specified IDz will be used for reporting) -cco,--cccOptions        Headless Code Coverage Collector Options

+ -ctd,--crTestcaseDep     Flag to enable the creation of a dependency to program for a Testcase

 web application credentials
  -url,--url <arg>         DBB repository URL